There’s nothing structurally wrong with your kitchen cabinets; they’re just blah.

 But did she pitch the gel stain?
 No.

 Instead, she used a gripping primer that boosted the stain’s adhesion.
-Afterwards, she finished off her cabinets’ new custom look with contrasting hardware.
+Afterward, she finished off her cabinets’ new custom look with contrasting hardware.

 You’ll find the gelling particulars here.